slatedocs/slate/source/includes/ios/_ios.md

                stage: "v0")
 	    startEverythingUpdating()
        }

 	func startEverythingUpdating() {
 		sensumSDK?.accelerometer.startUpdating()
 		sensumSDK?.location.startUpdating()
 		sensumSDK?.bluetooth.startUpdating()
 		sensumSDK?.tag.startUpdating()
 	}
 }
 ```

-This single instance of the SensumSDKManager can then be referenced from elsewhere within your application.
+This single instance of the `SensumSDKManager` can then be referenced from elsewhere within your application.

 ## Authentication

-To get started working with the Sensum SDK manager you’re going to need a valid Authentication session.
-Create an instance of this object and give it valid sign in details.
+To get started working with the `SensumSDKManager` you’re going to need a valid Authentication session.
+Create an instance of this object and give it valid sign-in details.
 When using third-party login providers you must provide us with an Audience ID.
-In the case of Google Sign-In, you must provide use with the Google Applications Client ID.
+In the case of *Google Sign-In*, you must provide use with the *Google Applications Client ID*.
 You can find this id contained inside the plist configuration file generated when you set up the login application.
 For more details please read Google's documentation <a href="https://developers.google.com/identity/sign-in/ios/start-integrating"> here</a>.

 ## Authentication Command

 ### Federated sign in

 In order to authenticate you must sign in using Google Sign-in.
-Once this has been implemented, use this function to sign in to access the Emotion AI service.
+Once this has been implemented, use this function to sign in to access the **SensumAPI**.

 `sdkManager?authentication.federatedSignIn(provider: provider, authenticationToken: authenticationToken)`